commentatorboy/RandomImagePicker/README.md

 # RandomImagePicker
-Created for the anime convention in Denmark.
+Created for a anime convention in Denmark.
 Pick a series of image inputs and it will choose an image randomly.
 There will be no repeated images.

 Create an img directory in the top level.
 Like this: